Christopher Hansteen: Awards and legacy

-The crater Hansteen and the mountain Mons Hansteen on the Moon is named after him.
+The crater Hansteen and the mountain Mons Hansteen on the Moon are named after him.
 In Oslo, the road Christopher Hansteens vei at Blindern has been named after Hansteen.
 In addition, a street at Majorstuen was named Hansteens gate, but in 1879 it was renamed Holmboes gate in honour of Bernt Michael Holmboe.

 In the Møhlenpris neighbourhood in Bergen, the street Professor Hansteens gate was named after Hansteen in 1881.